-'For any Fintech, KPIs are a dominant part of your strategy.
+'For any Startup, KPIs are a dominant part of your strategy.
 But, having KPIs and knowing what to do with KPIs are two completely different things.
 Dave McClure over at 500Hats developed the AARRR — or Pirate Metrics – system.
 Since then it has evolved, improved and grown an extra A.

 AAARRR shows you how to create, convert, and keep customers by organizing your KPIs into handy-dandy buckets.
 Or, to be more precise, AAARRR is a customer lifecycle flow that helps with funnel optimization.
-Recently, I've talked to a few fintechs that utilise AAARRR and helped some embed them into their business, so I figured now would be the perfect time to dive into Pirate Metrics.
+Recently, I've talked to a few businesses that utilise AAARRR and helped some embed them into their business, so I figured now would be the perfect time to dive into Pirate Metrics.

 Of course, you don't have to onboard the entire lifecycle to get some value out of AAARRR.
 There are tons of juicy tips cloaked in these Pirate Metrics.
 Trust me; you'll want to read this blog post — it'll have you hooked.